sharedvolume/shared-volume-helm/README.md

 # Shared Volume Helm Chart

-This Helm chart deploys the Shared Volume Controller along with its dependencies.
+This Helm chart deploys the Shared Volume Controller along with its dependencies as a **complete, self-contained package**.

 ## Overview

 This is an umbrella chart that includes:

 - **shared-volume-controller**: The main operator for managing SharedVolume and ClusterSharedVolume resources
-- **nfs-server-controller**: A dependency chart for managing NFS servers
+- **nfs-server-controller**: A dependency chart for managing NFS servers (bundled)
-- **cert-manager**: Certificate management for webhook TLS certificates
+- **cert-manager**: Certificate management for webhook TLS certificates (bundled)
-- **csi-driver-nfs**: CSI driver for NFS volume provisioning
+- **csi-driver-nfs**: CSI driver for NFS volume provisioning (bundled)

+**✅ No external repositories required** - All dependencies are bundled in the package!

 ## Prerequisites